+example.ni 1.
+3600 example.nil. hostmaster.example.nil. (

-example.nil.
-3600 SOA 900 600 example.nil. hostmaster.example.nil. ( 86400 3600 example.nil. example.nil.
-NS A example.nil.
-10.53.0.1
+123 900 600 86400 3600

+)

+example.ni 1.
+3600 IN NS example.nil.

+example.ni 1.
+1800 IN A 10.53.0.1

 The sample driver can retrieve information about the querying client and alter its response on the basis of this information.
 To demonstrate this feature, the example driver responds to queries for "source-addr." zonename ">/TXT" with the source address of the query.
 Note, however, that this record will not be included in AXFR or ANY responses.
 Normally, this feature is used to alter responses in some other fashion, e.g., by providing different address records for a particular name depending on the network from which the query arrived.